 Aura released details of its new Aura Strap 2 today.
-The new Aura Strap 2, designed for Apple Watch users comes with many new features and will require a monthly subscription.
+The new Aura Strap 2, designed for Apple Watch users, comes with many new features and will require a monthly subscription.

 The Aura Strap 2 is 20% slimmer and narrower than the original AURA strap.
-A streamlined process now requires users to only use one touch to launch the measurement process directly from the watch band.
+A streamlined process now requires users only to use one touch to launch the measurement process directly from the watch band.

-- Samsung Galaxy Watch could feature a Body Fat estimation function before Apple Watch
+- Samsung Galaxy Watch could feature a Body Fat estimation function before Apple Watch.

 - Galvanic Skin Sensor technology on wearables is just getting started

 - Top four sweat sensor-related features coming soon to your smartwatch

 As an Amazon Associate, we earn from qualifying purchases using links in this post.

 Why get an Aura Strap for your Apple Watch?